SueeChan/underworld_graph/README.md

 3. Slice the model's stratigraphic mesh layer at the area of interest

+4. Output the data of the slice in the last timestep
+ * Format: csv file
-4. Output the data of the slice as csv file using the tab "/File /Save Data" on ParaView
+ * using the tab "/File /Save Data" on ParaView

 5. Follow the instruction of the TODO tag